 # Development Workflow

-This guide walks through the complete development workflow using sfp in a modular Salesforce project following the Flxbl framework.
+This guide walks through the development workflow in a project that uses sfp: fetching an environment, synchronising source with it, testing, and submitting the change.

 ## Prerequisites